Founder Story · Architecture-Led AI Product Building

 Different surface.
 Same disease.

-The issue was not AI capability.
 The issue was the absence of a shared contract.

 The Rebuild